Sai-Tanmaiyee/JavaScript-Simple-Projects/README.md

 Social Media Icons: The navigation bar includes social media icons with subtle hover effects.

 Custom Fonts: Utilizes Google Fonts API for a visually appealing typography.
+# Reviews Carousel
+The Reviews Carousel is a simple web page component that showcases reviews from different individuals.
+It includes a set of reviews with associated images, names, job titles, and text feedback.
+Users can navigate through the reviews using "previous," "next," and "random" buttons.
+## Technical Knowledge Gained
+DOM Manipulation: Updating HTML elements dynamically to display reviews.
+Event Handling: Responding to user clicks on navigation buttons.
+Array Handling: Managing an array of reviews and navigating through it.
+CSS Styling: Styling for a visually appealing and responsive layout.

+## Key Features
+Review Display: Reviews are displayed one at a time, showing the person's image, name, job title, and feedback text.

+Navigation Buttons: Users can navigate through the reviews using "previous" and "next" buttons.

+Random Review: The "surprise me" button displays a random review each time it's clicked.

+Responsive Design: The design adapts to different screen sizes, ensuring a consistent and user-friendly experience.

+Underline Animation: A subtle underline animation adds a touch of style to the title.

+Hover Effects: Reviews and buttons have hover effects to enhance interactivity.